Best Forex Brokers with Trading APIs for 2026

 Interactive Brokers

-Interactive Brokers is the reference standard for multi-asset API trading.
+Interactive Brokers is widely regarded as one of the strongest multi-asset brokers for API trading.
 The TWS API, Client Portal API, and FIX gateway collectively cover forex, equities, futures, and options through a single account structure.
 Languages supported include C++, C#, Java, Python, R, ActiveX, and DDE.
-For traders running cross-asset strategies or hedging forex exposure against equity positions, the breadth is unmatched at the retail level.
+For traders running cross-asset strategies or hedging forex exposure against equity positions, few retail brokers offer a comparable range of asset classes and API options.

 No minimum deposit is required for cash accounts.
 Margin accounts require $2,000.
 The forex commission structure starts at 0.2 bps of trade value with a $2 minimum per order.
-EUR/USD all-in cost averages around 0.6 pips after commission on standard volume.
+The all-in trading cost varies by pricing tier, trade size and market conditions.
+Refer to IBKR’s published commission schedule for current pricing.

 IC Markets